 The financial industry had allowed speculation on derivatives that were backed by cheap mortgages that were available even to those who had questionable creditworthiness.

 The rise in property values and easy mortgages attracted many people to avail of home loans that created the housing market bubble.

-In 2004 the Fed had raised interest rates which led to an increase in the mortgage payments and squeezed home borrowers’ abilities to pay which led to the bubble burst in 2007.
+In 2004 the Fed raised interest rates which led to an increase in mortgage payments and squeezed home borrowers’ abilities to pay which led to the bubble burst in 2007.

-Due to the 2008 financial crash, the Indian stock markets declined around 20% by mid-2008 that was in tandem with other global stock markets.
+Due to the 2008 financial crash, the Indian stock markets declined around 20% by mid-2008 which was in tandem with other global stock markets.